-Iwona Kurz (1972) – Associate Professor in the Section for Film and Visual Culture; historian of Polish modernity.
-Her main fields of interest are: history of modern Polish culture from the visual perspective, anthropology of body and gender, anthropology and history of visual culture.
-Since 2012 Deputy Director of the Institute, and before 2012 she was the Head of the Department of Film and Visual Culture (2006–2014).
-Member of the Team for Research of 19th century Culture and the Team for Research of Holocaust Memory.
+Iwona Kurz (1972) – Professor in the Section for Film and Visual Culture; historian of Polish modernity.
+Her main fields of interest are the history of modern Polish culture from the visual perspective, anthropology of body and gender, anthropology and history of visual culture.
+Since 2016 Director of the Institute, in 2012–2016 Deputy Director of the Institute, and before the Head of the Section for Film and Visual Culture (2006–2014).

-She teaches courses devoted to anthropology of visual culture, history of 19th century culture, history of 20th century culture, and self-designed courses titled From photography to Facebook.
+She teaches courses devoted to the anthropology of visual culture, history of 19th-century culture, history of 20th-century culture, and author courses titled From photography to Facebook.
 Modern subject and visual media, Memory of Auschwitz, Photo-identity.
 Body and memory in visual culture (M.A. and B.A. seminar), the workshop Media in culture, a critical writing workshop.

 She is the author of Twarze w tłumie [Faces in the Crowd.
 Views of the Heroes of Collective Imagination in Polish Culture 1955–1969] (2005), which won the Bolesław Michałek Award for the best film studies book in 2005; and was short-listed for the Nike Literary Award in 2005.
 She is also the co-author of Obyczaje polskie.
 Wiek XX w krótkich hasłach [Polish Customs.
 20th Century in Short Entries] (2008), editor of Film i historia.
 Antologia [Film and History.
 Anthology] (2008), which received the Rector of the University of Warsaw Prize, and Return to the Archives thematic issue of „Kultura Współczesna” (Contemporary Culture, no 4/2011); co-editor of readers Antropologia ciała [Anthropology of the Body] (2008) and Antropologia kultury wizualnej [Anthropology of Visual Culture] (2012), editor and co-translator of Jonathan Crary’s Suspension of Perception (2009).
 She is also a co-author of schoolbook for high schools Człowiek w kulturze [Man in culture] (2006).

-She is a co-editor of the academic journal „View.
-Theories and Practices of Visual Culture” (widok.ibl.waw.pl).
+In 2013-2020 she was a co-editor of the academic journal „View.
+Theories and Practices of Visual Culture” (pismowidok.org).
 She regularly publishes popular articles on visual arts in „Dwutygodnik.com”, „Kino” and „View”.

 She is currently working on a book devoted to the visual forms of memory of Auschwitz.